 These last pieces are all from the BnF's most precious collections (Rare Books Reserve, Manuscripts Department, Department of Coins, Medals and Antiques, etc.) or from prestigious institutions such as the Musée de l'Armée, the Musée des Arts Décoratifs, the Petit Palais, the Bibliothèque Nordique or the Musée d'Orsay.

-In addition, four of the tapestries recently woven by the Cité Internationale de la Tapisserie in Aubusson and based on Tolkien's watercolours will be on display for the first time in Paris.
+In addition, four of the tapestries recently woven by the Cité Internationale de la Tapisserie in Aubusson and based on Tolkien's watercolours will be on display for the first time in Paris (Bilbo comes to the Huts of the Raft-elves, Rivendell, Halls of Manwë - Taniquetil et Mithrim).